Attorney Profiles

 Retired founding partner

-Larry Siracusa was a founding partner of Witherspoon & Siracusa, LLP.
+Larry Siracusa was a founding partner of Witherspoon & Siracusa, PC.
 Mr. Siracusa practiced law from 1987 through 2024.
 He gained his initial legal experience as an associate at the New York City law firm Chadbourne & Parke, where he practiced until 1993.
 After leaving Chadbourne, he began work with the well-known professor and probate lawyer, Gerald S Witherspoon in San Francisco.
-Shortly thereafter Mr. Siracusa and Mr. Witherspoon co-founded Witherspoon & Siracusa, LLP.
+Shortly thereafter Mr. Siracusa and Mr. Witherspoon co-founded Witherspoon & Siracusa, PC.

 Mr. Siracusa was a graduate of Fordham University School of Law Class of 1986.
 He graduated with honors from the University of Florida in 1982 with a Bachelor of Arts in Political Science.